Lord Newark: Jean Leslie, styled Lady Newark

 Jean Leslie was the eldest daughter of the second Lord Newark.
 By contract of 8 March 1694 she was married to Sir Alexander Anstruther of Anstruther.
 Her father died that year and she assumed the title Lady Newark on the grounds that her grandfather had obtained a regrant of the peerage in 1672 with remainder, failing the heirs-male of his body, to the heirs-male and -female of his son's daughters, then to his brothers Charles and James and the heirs-male of their bodies.
 She died on 21 February 1740, leaving several children who bore her surname of Leslie.

 William Leslie, styled Lord Newark

 William Leslie was the eldest son of Jean Leslie and Sir Alexander Anstruther, and assumed the title Lord Newark on his mother's death.
 He served as a captain in John Jordan's regiment of marines until 1749, then was made Captain of an Independent Company of Invalids on 20 October 1755.
-He voted as Lord Newark at elections of Scottish representative peers until 2 January 1771, when his vote was objected to because he was not the heir-male of the first Lord.
+He voted as Lord Newark at elections of Scottish representative peer until 2 January 1771, when his vote was objected to because he was not the heir-male of the first Lord.
 He died unmarried on 5 February 1773.